GuiArSt/guillermo-portfolio/Legacy/Blog/blog.md

 My [blog](https://theundercoverlatino.wordpress.com/) host most of my pieces

 I put some extracts of some of my essays.
 So far I have written about politics, sexuality and death.
 Here I have no concise goal, more than creating beauty for the sake of it.

+## Log of The Shaman, #27
+*Published: May 14, 2025*

+Empathy, such a word for the artists and the forgotten.
+Blinded by the arrogance mankind believed that only they held the universe in their souls.
+Some even wondered that only their complexity listened to the mighty Cube.
+To treat the rest that is not me with disrespect.
+That breakdown spell the downfall of mighty colossi.
+Disconnection from life is punished by the inherent rules of the cycle.
+Such acts of extreme isolation defy the delicate dance of the cosmos.
+To define uniqueness and balance chaos
+Yet to flow with the rest so you can connect.
+No one said the dance was easy.
+Empathy is foundational principle next to the creation imperative.
+For how can life create in a vacuum?
+Isolated cells build no organism, lost individuals do not spawn empires.
+Empathy becomes then not a choice but a fundamental recognition.
+Dust touches us both
+We all come from the same source,
+Entropy awaits for you as well.
+The only difference between you and me are the comically random circumstances of the cycle.
+To love me is to love you.
+To love anyone is to love the Cube.

+## Entre poetas y genes.
+*Published: November 19, 2020*

+Poesía de mi padre:

+Tu luz…

+Por Raúl Arce Barreda (Chicho)

+Tu luz desnuda mi mirada

+que borra los silencios a pedazos,

+mi alma se refugia

+en el color de los cielos

+tan sólo pido una estrella

+porque sólo soy soledad

+Tu luz imprime mi desierta

+playa de amores,

+mi ser contempla la joven amante

+una ave fugitiva

+es mi estrella

+donde sus cristales

+movibles de sus ojos negros

+arrullan mi inviolable exilio

+por días

+por meses

+por años

+por una vida

+porque sólo soy ocaso

+Tu luz cae

+sobre las flores heladas

+mis horas caen hechas de cenizas

+y el rio de mi alma busca tan sólo

+el perfume de tu sombra fugitiva;

+es noche

+cae nieve

+tu luz

+mi estrella al pie de mi ventana

+porque sólo soy silencio.

+And a version for myself, If if may dare the arrogance

+to use the words and art of my father.

+ironic isnt it?
+What am I, but an amalgation of both of them?

+Your light

+Your light bare my gaze

+that steals the silences piece by piece

+my soul shelters

+in the colour of the skies

+I ask but for a star

+because I am solitude

+Your light imprints my deserted

+beach of loves

+my being contemplates the young lover

+a fugitive bird

+is my star

+where her moving crystals

+of her black eyes

+lulls my inviolable exile

+for days

+for months

+for years

+for one life

+because I am twilight

+Your light fells

+over the frozen flowers

+my hours fell turning into ashes

+and the river of my soul seeks only

+the perfume of your fugitive soul

+it is night

+snow falls

+your light

+the star at the foot of my window,

+because I am only silence.

+Und jetzt, noch eine Zumutung, Gedicht meines Vaters, diesmal auf der Sprache des Abendslands

+Dein Licht

+Dein licht entkleidet mein Blick

+der meine Stille stuckweise klaut,

+meine Seele sucht Zuflucht

+in die Farben der Himmel

+ich frage nur nach eine Sterne

+weil ich Einsamkeit bin.

+Dein Licht druck meine einsamer Strand der Liebe aus

+mein Selbst blickt die junge Geliebte ein,

+eine flüchtige Vögel

+ist mein Stern

+wo die bewegliche Kristallen ihre Augen

+mein unantastbare Exil einlullen

+tagelang

+monatelang

+jahrelang

+lebenslang

+da ich nur Dämmerung bin.

+Dein licht fällt

+auf gefrorene Blume

+meine Stunden zerfallen zu Asche

+und die Flusse meiner Seele such lediglich

+das Perfüm deinen flüchtigen Schatten,

+nun ist Abends

+Schnee fällt

+dein Licht

+meine Sterne unten an meinem Fenster

+da ich nur Stille bin…